briatte/srqm/Programs/README.md

 ## `packages_required`

 Checks whether a given list of commands are currently installed in Stata, and [if not][statalist-tip], tries to install the corresponding package at the [SSC archive](http://ideas.repec.org/s/boc/bocode.html).

+## `proper_labels`

+Sets the labels of a variable to their proper capitalization.
+The code for this command was kindly provided by William A. Huber as an answer to a [StackOverflow question](http://stackoverflow.com/questions/12591056/capitalizing-value-labels-in-stata).

 ### Syntax